 It all started when I saw this tear-jerker of a video being shared on Facebook last month.

-Immediately I asked myself, who is this P.K.
+Immediately I asked myself, Who is this P.K.
 Subban dude?
 So I did some digging.

 It turns out P.K.
 Subban is huge in Canada, as are most professional hockey players.
 However, Subban is known more for his philanthropy than his skills on the ice.

-According to his Wikipedia profile, last year Subban announced his donation of $10 million to the Montreal Children’s Hospital.
+According to details on his Wikipedia profile, last year P.K.
+Subban announced his donation of $10 million to the Montreal Children’s Hospital.
 The hospital called it “the biggest philanthropic commitment by a sports figure in Canadian history.”
 After his donation, Subban continued his commitment as spokesman and organized the Winter Wonderland with Air Canada at the hospital before the holidays.

 Now I was really intrigued.
 So I went over to pksubban.com to learn more about Subban on his own website.
 I continued to be personally moved as I scrolled through his site, and when I landed on his philanthropy section, I was hooked.
 This guy is active in his community of Montreal.
 Really active.
 With fundraising in particular.